 - Completing qualitative (interview-based) or quantitative (electronic survey–based 360°) executive assessments.

 Remember, the best executive is not the one who is perfect.
 That creature doesn’t exist.
-The best executive is the one who has done all he or she can to eliminate their blind spots.
+The best executive is the one who has done all they can to eliminate their blind spots.